 The delicious buffet breakfast, the friendly reception who are ready to help you 24 hours a day in a foreign country, and the epic swimming pool with a slide, fountains, and kiddie area make this a great choice!

-Morning: Children’s Discovery Museum
+Day Two Morning: Children’s Discovery Museum

 HOW TO GET THERE: It’s just an 8 minute walk from the Chatuchak BTS Sky Train Station